JWBurgers/An_Introduction_to_Cryptography/Chapter 4 - Symmetric Cryptography.md

 The main discussion starts by looking at symmetric encryption schemes and making the crucial distinction between stream ciphers and block ciphers.
 We, then, turn to message authentication codes, which are schemes for ensuring message integrity and authenticity.
 Finally, we explore how symmetric encryption schemes and message authentication codes can be combined to ensure secure communication.

 This chapter discusses various symmetric cryptographic schemes from practice in passing.
-The next chapter offers a detailed exposition of a stream cipher and block cipher from practice, namely RC4 and AES respectively.
+The next chapter offers a detailed exposition of encryption with a stream cipher and a block cipher from practice, namely RC4 and AES respectively.

 Before starting our discussion on symmetric cryptography, I want to briefly make some remarks on the Alice and Bob illustrations in this and subsequent chapters.